RealCyGuy/Bronze-Medalist/README.md

 ## Hosting

 You can host on heroku or ibm's cloud foundry or locally.
-In any case, you need to have a `.env` with `TOKEN` (from discord developer portal) and `DETA_KEY` (from <https://deta.sh>).
+In any case, you need to have a `.env`/environment variables with `TOKEN` (from discord developer portal) and `DETA_KEY` (from <https://deta.sh>).

 Make sure to enable all priviliged intents.